Local Regulations

 City Requirements

-- Permit Acquisition: Obtain a cleanout permit from the city’s Department of Buildings prior to starting any work.
+- Permit Acquisition: Obtain a cleanout permit from the city office prior to commencing any work.

 State Requirements

-- Licensing: Ensure that all contractors involved are properly licensed and insured as per state laws.
+- Licensing: Ensure that all contractors involved in the cleanout are properly licensed and insured as per state regulations.

 Environmental Requirements